jungokasai/satijalab.github.io/seurat/install.md

 ---

 # Installation Instructions for Seurat
 If you have installed a previous version of Seurat, it is recommended that you restart your R session before loading the new version.
+First install R and the devtools package.

 1. Install [R](https://www.r-project.org/) (v >= 3.2)
 2. Recommended : Install [R Studio](https://www.rstudio.com/)